rhatchet/DesiPizza/README.md

 .apk file can be used to install the app on your phone.
 You can get the .apk file from :

+##Screenshots:

 ##Future Enhancements:

-1) Provide more toppings, drink-types for the users.
+* Provide more toppings, drink-types for the users.

-2) Allow users to add different crusts for their pizzas.
+* Allow users to add different crusts for their pizzas.

-3) Integrate this app with a pay service.
+* Integrate this app with a pay service.

 ##License Information: